verhas/jamal/jamal-asciidoc258/README.md

 ## Summary and Roadmap

-This module is a patch to the terrible decision of the Asciidoctor developers to change the SPI incompatible.
+This module is a patch to accommodate the decision of the Asciidoctor developers to change the SPI incompatible.
 This temporary solution will deprecate in a few years as the AsciidoctorJ library 2.X.X versions will be phased out.